36 ACT to SAT Score Conversion

 Should You Retake the ACT?

 Absolutely not.
-A 36 is the highest possible ACT score – there's literally nowhere to go but down.
+A 36 is the highest possible ACT score - there is literally nowhere to go but down.
 Admissions officers and test prep professionals universally agree that retaking a perfect score is unnecessary and potentially counterproductive.

 Your time would be far better invested in strengthening other parts of your application, such as essays, extracurriculars, or advanced coursework.
 With a 36, standardized testing is no longer a concern for your college applications.

-Even if you're curious about the SAT, your 36 ACT already demonstrates mastery of standardized testing at the highest level.
+Even if you are curious about the SAT, your 36 ACT already demonstrates mastery of standardized testing at the highest level.

 College Competitiveness

 A 36 ACT makes you an exceptionally strong candidate at every college in the country.
-You'll be well above the 75th percentile at virtually all institutions, including the most selective universities.
+You will be well above the 75th percentile at virtually all institutions, including the most selective universities.
 This score positions you competitively for admission to the Ivy League, Stanford, MIT, and other elite programs.

-While even perfect scores don't guarantee admission to hyper-competitive schools, a 36 ensures you're scoring at the level of their admitted students.
+While even perfect scores do not guarantee admission to hyper-competitive schools, a 36 ensures you are scoring at the level of their admitted students.
 This score eliminates any concerns about standardized test performance and allows admissions committees to focus on other aspects of your application.

-Merit scholarship opportunities will be abundant with this score, as you'll likely qualify for the highest-tier awards at most institutions.
+Merit scholarship opportunities will be abundant with this score, as you will likely qualify for the highest-tier awards at most institutions.

 Taking the SAT as Well?